- Identifying the User Agent

 Any URL that matches one of the Crawl Frequently patterns is scheduled to be recrawled at least once every day.
 The minimum wait time (see Wait Times) is 15 minutes, but if you have too many URLs in Crawl Frequently patterns, wait time increases.

 Use Crawl Infrequently Patterns for URLs that are relatively static and do not change frequently.
-Any URL that matches one of the Crawl Infrequently patterns is not crawled more than once every 90 days, regardless of its Enterprise PageRank or how frequently it changes.
 You can use this feature for Web pages that do not change and do not need to be recrawled.
 You can also use it for Web pages where a small part of their content changes frequently, but the important parts of their content does not change.

 Always Force Recrawl